bradfordjohnson/golf-shot-tracker/README.md

 ### Requirements Opportunities

 - Adding user preferences (preferred units, measurement methods, etc.) to enhance user experience and cut down on data entry steps.
+- Feature to iterate through players in a specified order for multi-player tracking when on a course.

 ### Relational Data Model